jupdike/nitpic/README.md

 random.
 Wankers.)
 In addition Dropbox just axed web publishing (in Public folder) just weeks after I upgraded to Pro.
 Wankers.
 This was after Flickr gave me a Pro account with "no limits" and then revoked it.
 And Posterous hosted my free blog, and then was acqui-hired by Twitter and "sunsetted" like a two-legged horse.
+And why do people hand over their best work to Medium?
+You are feeding their VC-backed machine.

+## Developer Setup

+- brew install imagemagick
+- brew install exiv2 (or from source... hmmm... double check this)
+- Execute npm install -- to get Electron, React, jQuery packages installed into node_modules
+- Execute ./build.sh to create build/ and compile .ts to .js files, etc.
+- Run ./run.sh to launch Electron app.

 <hr/>